SehgalTensor/MOOC-/README.md

-# MOOC-
+# Data Science for MOOC Courses
 MOOC Data
 Task Involved: Classifying whether a student will pass or fail in MOOC course depending on type of action(play, seek, load, stop or pause) taken for each video by each user.

-Data Description: Train & Test files are provided.
+Data Description: Train & Test files with description are provided.
 Data is given for 63 videos by 5050 users.

 Feature Engineering Involves: